lemrey/sdk-nrf/doc/nrf/known_issues_lcs.rst

   * Isochronous transfers (transactions) are not yet supported (for example, there is no support for the USB audio).
   * Handling of the ``connect``, ``disconnect``, ``suspend``, and ``resume`` bus events is not yet supported due to the design of the driver and the nRF54H20 hardware.
   * Driver and controller can only be initialized and used after the application initialization level.
+  * The number of user-usable endpoints is limited to 4 IN and 3 OUT.

-* The Bluetooth LE Controller on the nRF54L15 PDK currently uses the test PRNG module as its source for entropy (see the :kconfig:option:`CONFIG_ENTROPY_TEST_PRNG` Kconfig option).
+* The Bluetooth LE Controller on the nRF54L15 PDK and nRF54H20 PDK currently uses the test PRNG module as its source for entropy (see the :kconfig:option:`CONFIG_ENTROPY_TEST_PRNG` Kconfig option).
-* For Matter and Thread limitations, see :ref:`ug_nrf54h20_matter_thread_limitations`.
+* For Matter and Thread limitations, see :ref:`Matter and Thread limitations on nRF54H20 <ug_nrf54h20_matter_thread_limitations>` and :ref:`Matter and Thread limitations on nRF54L15 <ug_nRF54l15_matter_thread_limitations>`.
 * Cryptography limitations:

   * Hardware-accelerated cryptography through CRACEN is not supported in this release.